universal-ctags/ctags/docs/man/ctags.1.rst

 	by default.

 	The critical weakness of this option is that this option does not print the name of kind.
-Universal-ctags introduces ``--list-kinds-full`` because it considers that names are important.
+Universal Ctags introduces ``--list-kinds-full`` because it considers that names are important.